Hypertension and high blood cholesterol are compensation mechanisms of our body due to impaired filtration of the liver and kidneys.

 - Vitamin K-2 is present in small quantities in organ meats and fermented foods.
 Gut bacteria also produce vitamin K-2.

-Eating food rich in vitamin K2 (only from natural sources) regularly can help dissolve the calcifications.
+Regularly eating food rich in vitamin K2 (only from natural sources) can help dissolve the calcifications.

 Food Rich in Vitamin K2.